List of Shameless (American TV series) characters: Bianca Samson

 Bianca Samson (Bojana Novakovic) is a recurring character in season 5.
 She is a physician who examines Frank's gunshot wound and is diagnosed with terminal pancreatic cancer and decides her whole medical career was for nothing.
 She starts a freewheeling relationship with Frank to get away from her parents who want Bianca to treat the cancer.
-She buys Frank a $10,100 bottle of Macallan whiskey '39, which is destroyed when they make love on the train tracks.
+Frank takes helps her experience everything she's ever wanted to do; use drugs, streak, get drunk, get even with old rivals, etc. She buys Frank a $10,100 bottle of Macallan whiskey '39, which is destroyed when they make love on the train tracks.
 After smoking crack at the Gallagher house, while Bianca is sleeping, Frank sends a text message (posing as Bianca) to her family to come pick her up.
 Bianca feels betrayed, and Frank confesses he wants her to get treatment so the two can be together longer, and Bianca assures Frank she is not in love with him.
-The two then flee to Costa Rica, where Bianca purchases a revolver, and attempts to shoot herself twice in front of Frank, both resulting in blanks.
-Frank wakes up to find that Bianca has gone missing, leaving behind her clothes, a letter to her family and her pain medication, and Frank learns that she has gone off to die.
+The two then flee to Costa Rica, where they purchase a revolver, and Bianca plays Russian Roulette twice in front of Frank, both times on an empty chamber.
+Frank wakes up to find that Bianca has walked into the sea, leaving behind her clothes, a letter to her family and her pain medication, and Frank understands that she has gone off to die.